one-chain-labs/onechain/nre/validator_tool.md

       b. `active_address` is correct in `client.yaml`.
       b. `sui.keystore` contains your account key pair.

-    If at this point you can't find where `client.yaml` or `sui.keystore` is or have other questions, read [OneChain Client CLI tutorial](https://docs.sui.io/devnet/build/cli-client).
+    If at this point you can't find where `client.yaml` or `sui.keystore` is or have other questions, read [Sui Client CLI tutorial](https://docs.sui.io/devnet/build/cli-client).

 ``` bash
 $SUI_BINARY client